SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 }
 ```

-##### 1.2.3 CloudFoundry
+##### 1.2.3 Cloud Foundry

-As mentioned earlier there are a couple OAuth2 services (e.g. UAA Server or Pivotal SSO) you can use on CloudFoundry.
+As mentioned earlier there are a couple OAuth2 services (e.g. UAA Server or Pivotal SSO) you can use on Cloud Foundry.
 Rather than explaining the steps here to create and bind OAuth2 service to your app, we recommend you read the documentation provided be each of the service providers.

 Regardless of which provider you choose, once you have bound the OAuth service to your application, the OAuth service settings will have been setup in `VCAP_SERVICES` and will be available to the provider.

-In order for these settings to be picked up and put in the configuration, you have to make use of the Steeltoe CloudFoundry configuration provider.
+In order for these settings to be picked up and put in the configuration, you have to make use of the Steeltoe Cloud Foundry configuration provider.

 To do that, you simply need to add a `AddCloudFoundry()` method call to the `ConfigurationBuilder`.
 Here is an example: